nishantvyas/taskmanager/PRIVACY.md

 # Privacy Policy

-**Effective Date:** January 8, 2025
+**Effective Date:** 2024
-**Last Updated:** January 8, 2025
+**Last Updated:** September 18, 2025

 ## Overview

 This Privacy Policy describes how the Task Manager Chrome Extension ("the Extension") handles your data.
+The Extension provides goal countdown timers, multi-project task management, and GitHub-style activity tracking to help you manage your productivity.
 This Extension is an open source project created by [Nishant Vyas](https://www.linkedin.com/in/nishantvyas/) under DataBeeper LLC, a California-based LLC.

 ## Data Collection and Storage